 Taste: Toffee & Green Fruits, Caramel, Milk Chocolate, Oatcakes and Creamy Fudge with a light touch of Peppery heat.

-Value for Money: A rather enjoyable every day sipping whisky that can be snapped up for a pittance.
+Thoughts: This is quite an enjoyable every day sipping whisky that can be snapped up for a pittance.
 Is it better than a £50 or £60 bottle?
 No… but it doesn’t have to be.
-All it has to do, is reward the people looking for a half decent dram on a budget and in that respect, it is a massive success.
+All it has to do, is reward the people looking for a half decent dram on a budget and in that respect, it is a success.

-A tasty little treat that comes about as cheap as you’re likely to find (especially here in Scotland!).
-On this evidence, I’m not in the least bit surprised that Aldi keep picking up medals in the low budget categories of the now seemingly infinite variety of Whisky Awards the world over.
+The design and even flavour profile are clearly influenced by Monkey Shoulder but if the end result is more affordable whisky for the punter, who cares?
+On this evidence, I’m not in the least bit surprised that Aldi keep picking up medals in the low budget categories of the infinite variety of Whisky Awards the world over.
 It’s cheap but it’s tasty.
 Can’t say fairer than that.

 For more on Hogwash